 \begin{lemma} We have:

 and, in both cases,

 \end{lemma} \begin{proof} All the results can be proved with some standard computations.
 The details are omitted. \end{proof}

 We conclude with another remark concerning both cases $\gamma\in(0,1)$ and $\gamma\in(-\infty,0)$.
-Note that equation \eqref{eq:GW} in the following remark has some analogies with equations (12)-(13) in \cite{GlynnWhitt} where the authors deal with counting processes (and they are particular non-decreasing processes).
+Note that equation \eqref{eq:GW} in the following remark has some analogies with equations (12)-(13) in \cite{GlynnWhitt} where the authors deal with counting processes, which are non-decreasing processes.

 \begin{remark} For all $x\geq 0$ we have